dimi-gu/PCA-IRRBB-shocks/Download data/Readme.md

 1M, 2M
 ```

-The final output therefore contains up to **27 maturity columns**.
+The final output therefore contains **27 maturity tenors**.

-The effective historical series begins on **6 September 2004**, even though the default API request starts on 1 January 2000.
-The ECB returns only observations available within the requested window.
+The effective historical series begins on **6 September 2004** up to the date of the script execution.

 ---